szabgab/rust.code-maven.com/slides/rust/threads.md

 ## Solution: run several functions on the same text
 {id: solution-run-several-functions-on-the-same-text}
+{i: TODO}

 ![](examples/threads/separate-functions/src/main.rs)

-TODO: How to share workload? e.g. We would like to create 10,000 files with the sequence number of the file being both the content and the filename.
+* TODO: How to share workload? e.g. We would like to create 10,000 files with the sequence number of the file being both the content and the filename.
-TODO: What if we have a vector of 10,000 values and we would like to save each one of them in a separate file?
+* TODO: What if we have a vector of 10,000 values and we would like to save each one of them in a separate file?